Sherbrooke Hussars: Armoury and training areas

 On 2 December 2022, Minister of National Defence Anita Anand announced a two-prong effort.
-The Department of National Defence will restore the William Street Armoury and renovate the Belvédère Street Armoury.
+The Department of National Defence will restore the William Street Armoury and renovate Belvédère Street.
 Community members reaffirmed the importance of the building as downtown architecture and integral to the sense of place felt by reservists.
-Anand stated the department would work with heritage consultants and the City of Sherbrooke to restore the William Street Armoury in a manner that preserved its historical value.
+Anand stated the department would work with heritage consultants and the City of Sherbrooke to restore William Street in a manner that preserved its historical value.
 She explained an additional or third location would be acquired to accommodate the increasing needs of Sherbrooke's reservists.

+By October 2024, the principles for restoring William Street became clearer.
+The front facade will be saved as part of a project to preserve its significant heritage value, while the deteriorating sections behind will be partially demolished to make way for new developments.
+The reporter noted, with over 115 years of continuous military presence at the William Armoury, the site is intertwined with the city’s identity, both judicially and militarily.
+A third new armoury is planned for downtown to accommodate the growing needs of Sherbrooke’s regiments.

+On 20 March 2025, the federal government announced the launch of the design phase for the Sherbrooke Armouries recapitalization project.
+As part of a change order to the modified design build contract already in place with Pomerleau Inc. of Quebec, a portion of the contract will finalize designs and begin early construction for renovating the Colonel-Gaëtan-Côté (Belvédère Street) and restoring the William Street armouries.
+It will also include the design work for the third site once the land acquisition process is completed by DND.
+Optimistically, activity was expected to begin in early 2025 and take approximately two years to complete.
+The subsequent construction of the armouries is slated to begin in 2027.

-In October 2025, Sherbrooke media noted the mayor and council's reluctance to accept National Defence's request to locate the third armoury in a high-traffic commercial area in the northwest part of the city.
+In October 2025, Sherbrooke media noted the mayor and council's reluctance to accept National Defence's request to locate the third armoury in a high-traffic commercial area in the northwest of the city.
 In their view, a predominately vehicle storage and warehouse type facility was a poor fit for their zoning and development plans.